 Black teeth and goofy glasses are funny wherever you go, I guess.

-Global graffiti conventions aside, it was weird to see Western sports stars on the covers of some notebooks, including one of my fellow countrymen, Wayne Rooney.
+But it was weird to see Western sports stars on the cover of some notebooks, including one of my fellow countrymen, Wayne Rooney.

 He was the last person I expected to see in the depths of the Papuan wilderness.

 Like in Patipi Dibawa, the villagers in Mabul were curious about our group.
 They gathered outside John’s house to try and catch a glimpse of the pallid European explorers.

 At first the villagers were shy, and peered through grimy windows and half-open doors to steal a look at us.